ortisan/poc-testing-validation-objectmapper/README.md

 # testing-validation-objectmapper

-Project for testing the crud application with events of crud.
+Project for testing the crud application with kafka events of crud.

-### Pre Reqs:
+### Pre-Reqs:

 Start the docker containers: